-Margi was recently interviewed by the Writing Forum.
+Margi was interviewed by the Writing Forum in 2018.

 I also have to say that working with people in Samoa was a fabulous experience.
 It’s a profound thing to begin to see the world through another’s eyes, and the Samoans showed me that insight.

-I love the pun!
+MP: I love the pun!
 My ideal place is the space I’ve created.
 I live on a farm, enveloped by wilderness, on an island.
-My small, comfortable office surrounds me with books, my walls and shelves are festooned with pictures and figures of wildlife, and I look out on wildlife every day.
+My small, comfortable office surrounds me with books, my walls and shelves are festooned with pictures and figures of wildlife (mostly elephants, if I’m honest), and I look out on wildlife every day.

 There are hundreds of birds, from parrots to small fairy wrens, all living their wonderful lives in full view of my window.
 Some mornings a koala comes down from a large eucalyptus near our house, and ambles across the lawn.
 At dusk, there are kangaroos on the ridge.
 I hear birdsong and the music of the wind all day long.
 This place is my soul and my inspiration.
 It’s where I write best.

-I am a bit wary about celebrity around environmental causes because, so often, the celebrity overshadows the people who are doing to hard graft.
-Nonetheless, the celebrity I would choose is another author–Naomi Klien–because her books resonate with the same intent and she understands that conservation is complex, and not something that can be designed from afar.
+MP: I am a bit wary about celebrity around environmental causes because, so often, the celebrity overshadows the people who are doing to hard graft.
+Nonetheless, the celebrity I would choose is another author, Naomi Klien, because her books resonate with the same intent and she understands that conservation is complex, and not something that can be designed from afar.

 My second piece of advice is stay grounded.
 It’s even easier to become so lost in the fight that you can’t see a way out.
 When you decide what moves you, go looking for people who resonate with your soul.
 Work with them.
 Don’t do it alone